BordenOrnelaz/Bordash/README.md

         <a href="mailto:your.email@example.com" class="connect-btn">Let's Connect</a>

         <footer>
-            &copy; 2025 Your Name.
-Crafted with care.
+            &copy; 2025 Built with Xichor.
         </footer>
     </div>
 </body>